colorfy-software/logify/README.md

 const logger = new Logify<CustomErrorType>({
   endpoint: 'http://some-endpoint.com',
+  // Storage key.
+Will fall back to "logs" by default
+  storageKey: 'logs-storage',
   // Can be an object or a function, get's added to each log defaultParams?: {
     userId: getUserId()